wordofwarning/wordofwarning.org/current/2013-domestic/evans/index.md

 ####Access Information
 As a sited event, *Domestic* presents a number of access challenges.
-The flat *My Heart Is...* takes place in is level access, but the room is small so we would appreciate it if you could let us know about any wheelchairs so we can adjust capacity.
+The flat *My Heart Is...* takes place in is level access, but **doorways are narrow** and wheelchair access may not be possible dependent on width.
+If you are a wheelchair user planning to come **please contact us asap** on 07581 299 439.
 Spoken word based.
 Age advisory: 12+
-For specific age and access information please email <mailto:info@habarts.org> or call 0161 232 6086.
+For specific age and access information please email <mailto:info@habarts.org> or call        07581 299 439.

 ####More
 Fergus has lived in England for almost seven years.
 He hasn’t been back to his hometown in five.